 Broad Acres Fishery

-Pleasure and match fishing with parking and on-site cafe .
+Pleasure and match fishing with parking, an on-site cafe and anglers’ pods.
 Carp to 30lbs plus night fishing.

 Key facts about Broad Acres Fishery

-Part of a former 80-acre beef and sheep farm, Broad Acres Fishery has been developed since the early 1990s into a four pool match and pleasure venue with its own clubhouse cafe and ladies and gents toilets.
+Part of a former 80-acre beef and sheep farm, Broad Acres Fishery has been developed since the early 1990s into a four pool match and pleasure venue with its own clubhouse cafe, ladies and gents toilets and lakeside anglers’ pods for those who want a bit more comfort than a bivvy.
 Much of the fishery is suitable for disabled anglers and there is ample car parking a short walk from the pools.

 Facilities at Broad Acres